yoohahn/VueDogs-API/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080/dist
+# serve with hot reload at localhost:3333
-npm run dev
+node server

 # build for production with minification
 npm run build

+# build for production with minification and watch
+npm run build -- -w
 ```